Enabling a Change-Resilient Workforce

 Remaining open to new and better ways to work enables teams to remain connected and strong regardless of where the rapidly shifting workplace takes us.

-- Generational divides – What do Boomers respond to vs. those in Generation Z?
+• Generational divides: What do Boomers respond to vs. those in Generation Z?
 How will Millennials manage differently than those in Generation X?

-- Social preferences – Are team members introverted or extroverted?
+• Social preferences: Are team members introverted or extroverted?
 What environment will foster the greatest productivity?
 How can those who need different things still collaborate effectively?

-- Motivation – What are employees working toward?
+• Motivation: What are employees working toward?
 Is it a corner office?
-A seat at the table?
-Resources to enable their personal passions outside of work?
+A seat at the table?Resources to enable their personal passions outside of work?

-- Strengths – We use Clifton Strengths, but there are plenty of other systems out there to inform a better understanding of what your employees bring to the table.
+• Strengths: We are certified CliftonStrengths trainers, but there are plenty of other systems out there to inform a better understanding of what your employees bring to the table.

 As you explore the differences across your teams, leaders must also establish a common language with which to discuss these differences.
 Without a common language, you run the risk of accidental judgment and misunderstanding.
-But, when everyone is familiar with how to talk about intrinsic differences, it can be transformative for the entire team.
+When everyone is familiar with how to talk about intrinsic differences, it can be transformative for the entire team.

 What works today might not work tomorrow.
 What works for Sally might not work for Chad.
 But finding what will work best while continuing to assess and improve will create that change-resilient workforce that is ready for what tomorrow brings.